Uticodes/One-Time-Pad-build-Doc/README.md

 ![Screenshot 2022-02-25 at 1 30 30 AM](https://user-images.githubusercontent.com/43546652/155630828-fdca1a63-55f2-4b62-a79e-0bef1958a8fe.png)

-Donload build with protected and mapping file
+Download build with protected and mapping file
 ![Screenshot 2022-02-25 at 1 34 50 AM](https://user-images.githubusercontent.com/43546652/155631028-9c79939d-e76d-4105-9d22-d85ae4a31980.png)

 You can then use clientside-wiki project to make a folder for your build